CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_rainfall_analysis.md

 ### GLM Analysis

-We review a GLMs that can better handle the remaining dependency between means and variances.
-The Gamma GLM implies a relationship where the variance scales as the square of the mean, while the inverse gaussian implies a relationship where variance scales linearly with the mean.
-Our scale-location relationship looks close to linear, but in practice the inverse gaussian GLMs performed poorly (based on diagnostic plots).
+We review a GLM that can better handle the remaining dependency between means and variances.
+The Gamma GLM implies a relationship where the variance scales as the square of the mean, while the inverse Gaussian implies a relationship where variance scales linearly with the mean.
+Our scale-location relationship looks close to linear, but in practice the inverse Gaussian GLMs performed poorly (based on diagnostic plots).

 One issue is that both Gamma and Inverse Gaussian models only permit positive values.
 Our log transformed data (at least in principle) could